Mj7378/Jarvis_V1.0/README.md

 - **Reliable Command Protocol:** Utilizes a strict JSON-only protocol for device and system commands, ensuring high reliability and preventing conversational ambiguity.
 - **Web App Launcher:** Open a suite of integrated web apps (YouTube, Gmail, GitHub, etc.) via voice or text commands, with the ability to add your own custom apps.
 - **🏠 Home Automation:** Connects directly to your Home Assistant instance via WebSockets to control lights, locks, climate, and view camera feeds from the UI.
+- **☁️ Cloud Storage Wizard:** Securely connect your Dropbox and Google Drive accounts via OAuth.
+Browse your files in a dedicated panel and ask J.A.R.V.I.S. to analyze the content of your documents directly from the cloud.

 ### 🎨 Futuristic HUD & Deep Customization
 - **Dynamic Panel-Based UI:** A stunning and flexible interface built with React and Tailwind CSS.
 Modules open in a dedicated side-panel, resizing the main view for a true, non-colliding command center experience.